INL/BlackLab/doc/technical/design/plan-relations.md

 The payload for a relation consists of the following fields:

 * `relOtherStart: VInt`: relative position of the (start of the) other end.
 This should always be non-negative if we index relations at the first position in the document.
 Default: `1`.
 * `flags: byte`: if `0x01` is set, the relation was indexed at the target, otherwise at the source.
 If `0x02` is set, the relation only has a target (root relation).
 If `0x04` is set, use a default length of 1 for `thisLength` and `otherLength`.
+If `0x08` is set, `targetField` will follow the flags field.
 The other bits are reserved for future use and must not be set.
 Default: `0`.
+* `targetField: VInt`: (only present if flag `0x08` set) annotated field the target points to.
+Uses the forward index field numbering.
+Default: `0`
 * `thisLength: VInt`: length of this end of the relation.
 For a word group, this would be greater than one.
 For inline tags, this is set to 0.
 Default: `0` (normally) or `1` (if flag `0x04` is set)
 * `otherLength: VInt`: length of the other end of the relation.
 For a word group, this would be greater than one.
 For inline tags, this is set to 0.
 Default: `0` (normally) or `1` (if flag `0x04` is set)

+The purpose of `targetField` is to enable having alignment relations between languages in parallel corpora.
+Each language would be stored in its own annotated field, e.g. `contents_en` might contain English, `contents_nl` Dutch, etc. Relations could be stored in one of the fields, or all of the fields.

-Fields may be ommitted from the end if they have the default value.
+Fields may be omitted from the end if they have the default value.
 Therefore, an empty payload means `{ relOtherStart: 1, flags: 0, thisLength: 0, otherLength: 0 }`.

 As another example, the payload `0x81; 0x04` would mean `{ relOtherStart: 1, flags: 4, thisLength: 1, otherLength: 1 }`.
 Explanation: `0x81` is the `VInt` encoding for `1` (the lower seven bits giving the number and the high bit set because this is the last byte of the number).
 The flag `0x04` is set, so the lengths default to `1` instead of `0`.